Alexandro Jodorowsky

 Santa Sangre

-Jodorowsky's strange imagination is pulled slightly down to earth by Dario Argento's involvement, and the result is something that we can sink our teeth into.
-The story (yes there is one this time) involves a group of circus performers, the main characters being a fat, knife-throwing strong-man, his aerialist and religious cult leader wife, his tattoed lady lover, his magician son who loves a deaf-mute girl, a midget and a few clowns.
+Jodorowsky's strange imagination is pulled slightly down to earth by other writers, and the result is something that we can sink our teeth into.
+The story (yes there is one this time) involves a group of circus performers, the main characters being a fat, knife-throwing strong-man, his aerialist and religious cult leader wife, his tattooed lady lover, his magician son who loves a deaf-mute girl, a midget and a few clowns.
 After a very violent, traumatic episode in the boy's life involving his jealous mother attacking the lovers with acid, getting her arms cut off and his father committing suicide, we follow the grown up magician through various stages of insanity, and an obsession with his mother who controls his arms and forces him to kill women.
 This is all very Freudian-heavy and dark and is comparable to Psycho at times, but the real star of this movie is Jodorowsky's bizarre visuals and symbolism, and the plot only ties it all together to keep us interested until the final surprise denouement.
 We are treated to such striking images such as a bleeding elephant and its funeral in a huge coffin, a huge bodybuilder woman that the little magician challenges, mongoloids being entertained with a whore, haunting female corpses covered with white clown paint, and many carefully choreographed duets where a woman with no arms uses her son's arms as if they were her own.
-The only flaw is that at times it's too twisted just for shock value but the story comes together very well and the visuals never leave you.
+The only flaw is that at times it's too twisted just for shock value with heavy Freudian tones, but the story comes together very well and the visuals never leave you.

 Of Some Interest